 A 1952 agreement between the Norwich School Board and the Root District Game Club, a small organization of families surrounding the schoolhouse, transformed the building into a community center.
 Thanks to the stewardship of this small community for nearly sixty years, the Root Schoolhouse was available to the public, the site of many community meals, performances, and even wedding receptions.

-Inevitably, perhaps, the growing list of the Schoolhouse’s maintenance needs now exceeds the resources of this small group of families living nearby, and the schoolhouse is presently unusable due to the deterioration of its foundation.
+Inevitably, perhaps, the growing list of the Schoolhouse’s maintenance needs began to exceed the resources of this small group of families living nearby, and the schoolhouse became unusable due to the deterioration of its foundation.
 This problem was first documented in a 2002 professional building assessment, which reported that the basement walls “if not replaced will eventually fail.
 The only solution is to either move the building or jack it up and replace the entire foundation.”
 Despite the Game Club’s efforts to raise money for repairs, the problem worsened over the next several years, and the Game Club ceased all activities at the schoolhouse in 2011.